Sleeping well

 👣 Steps

-Step 1 – Creating a routine
+Step 1 – Create a routine

 Falling asleep is easier if a pattern of going to sleep at a regular time has already been established.
 Take extra care not to do anything that might disturb sleep later – like eating a heavy meal too late or consuming too much caffeine.

-Step 2 – Avoiding technology
+Step 2 – Avoid technology

 Don’t use items such as mobiles or laptops within an hour of going to sleep – the brightness of the screens can increase your brain alertness and consequently impact the quality of your sleep.
 You could do some gentle stretching or reading a book to focus your mind and reduce any anxiety.

-Step 3 – Trying to switch off
+Step 3 – Try to switch off

 Set aside some time in the early evening to get everything ready and to review your performance worries for no longer than 15-30 minutes; then stop.
 If you find yourself returning to the subject in bed – just tell yourself that you’ve “done that” – and move on.